 - Its affordable.
 We have a member level that can fit any situation.

-- It lets us offer stuff for free. $50 pays for supplies for 10 kids to come to after school one day for free. $75 lets us hire a local artist to come run a workshop during Saturday Open creative day. $125 lets us acquire more tools that we can share.
+- It lets us offer stuff for free. $50 pays for supplies for 10 kids to participate in our after school programs one day a week for free. $75 lets us hire a local artist to come run a workshop during Saturday Open creative day. $150 lets us acquire more tools that we can share.

 - It’s a way for YOU to take a direct role in growing Share Create Reuse and Promote.
 When you sign up as a member, you buy into a community-supported network of people who want to make and do and learn things — kids, parents, staff, and volunteers, all of whom are committed to keeping those programs affordable and accessible to anyone who wants to take part.
 We can’t do it alone, and we need your help to make it great!